Phototypesetting: History

+Background

+Phototypesetting machines project characters onto film for offset printing.
+Prior to the advent of phototypesetting, mass-market typesetting typically employed hot metal typesetting – an improvement introduced in the late 19th century to the letterpress printing technique that offered greatly improved typesetting speed and efficiency compared to manual typesetting (where every sort had to be set by hand).
+The major advancement presented by phototypesetting over hot metal typesetting was the elimination of the metal type altogether, which was not needed by the offset printing process.
+This cold-type technology could also be used in office environments where hot-metal machines (the Linotype, Intertype or Monotype) could not.
+The use of phototypesetting grew rapidly in the 1960s when software was developed to convert marked-up copy, usually typed on paper tape, to the codes that controlled the phototypesetters.

 1950s and 60s

 Initial phototypesetting machines

-Phototypesetting machines project characters onto film for offset printing.
-In 1949 the Photon Corporation in Cambridge, Massachusetts developed equipment based on the Lumitype of Rene Higonnet and Louis Moyroud.
+In 1949 the Photon Corporation in Cambridge, Massachusetts, developed equipment based on the Lumitype of Rene Higonnet and Louis Moyroud.
 The Lumitype-Photon was first used to set a complete published book in 1953, and for newspaper work in 1954.
 Mergenthaler produced the Linofilm using a different design, and Monotype produced Monophoto.
 Other companies followed with products that included Alphatype and Varityper.

-The major advancement presented by the phototypesetting machines over the Linotype machine hot-type machines was the elimination of metal type, an intermediate step no longer required once offset printing became the norm.
-This cold-type technology could also be used in office environments where hot-metal machines (the Mergenthaler Linotype, the Harris Intertype and the Monotype) could not.
-The use of phototypesetting grew rapidly in the 1960s when software was developed to convert marked up copy, usually typed on paper tape, to the codes that controlled the phototypesetters.

 To provide much greater speeds, the Photon Corporation produced the ZIP 200 machine for the MEDLARS project of the National Library of Medicine and Mergenthaler produced the Linotron.
 The ZIP 200 could produce text at 600 characters per second using high-speed flashes behind plates with images of the characters to be printed.
 Each character had a separate xenon flash constantly ready to fire.
 A separate system of optics positioned the image on the page.